luizpancini/AeroBeams.jl/docs/src/OMCgustTests.md

 nothing #hide
 ````

 Let's compare the accuracy of the aerodynamic formulations by plotting the development of the lift coefficient.
-The indicial functions by Kussner and by [Berci and Righi](https://doi.org/10.1016/j.ast.2017.03.004) compare well to the CFD data by [Mallik and Raveh](https://doi.org/10.2514/1.J057546).
-The linear models show good results (except the quasi-steady one).
-However, at test 6 the dynamic stall models fare better, since the airfoil is at a high angle of attack (15 degrees) and stalls.
+The indicial functions by Kussner (approximation of analytical) and by [Berci and Righi](https://doi.org/10.1016/j.ast.2017.03.004) (semi-analytical) compare well to the CFD data by [Mallik and Raveh](https://doi.org/10.2514/1.J057546).
+The linear models show good results (except the quasi-steady one) for test 2, in which the airfoil is pitched by 10 degrees.
+However, at test 6 the dynamic stall models fare better, since the airfoil is at a high angle of attack (15 degrees) and stalls upon encountering the gust.

 ````@example OMCgustTests
 using Plots, ColorSchemes